Our 7 Closet Makeovers & the DIY Closet Systems We Have Used

 But by far the best thing I did for that linen closet was add this over-the-door Elfa storage from The Container Store.
 It added so much storage for little items like sunscreen and batteries that didn't make sense to store on the shelves.

-pretty and organized linen closet with Elfa closet system
+A pretty and organized linen closet with the Elfa closet system includes over the door storage and large flower wallpaper behind baskets on the shelves.

 Elfa over-the-door storage in our old linen closet